Why doesn’t anyone name their son “Bezalel”?

 Each one of us should aspire to be like Bezalel and Oholiab.
 We may not be prominent speakers, best-selling writers, or renowned Bible teachers.
 We may not have the artistic ability to devise excellent artwork or to craft objects of gold, silver, and bronze.

 But God gives us the abilities we need to carry out His plan for us.
-No matter what our responsibility, our work is important to the Kingdom.
+No matter what our responsibility is, our work is important to the Kingdom.

 God has called you by name.
 What task is He giving you today?